businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 Remote neighbor discovery attacks

 Input ACL that allows known IPv6 subnets.
-But some devices do the ND process before checking the inbound ACL.
+However, some devices do the ND process before checking the inbound ACL.
 Check the order of operation in the forwarding path.
 Control plane policing.
 Cache limits.
 Prefix longer than /64.
 People are using /128 on server subnets.
 Use with care.
-Better to use Inbound ACL and not with longer prefixes.
+It is better to use Inbound ACL and not with longer prefixes.

 IPv6 security